vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/10_Renewable_Overview.md

 title = "10 Renewable Overview"

 +++
-We now understand that the path human civilization has traveled to this point- a path paved by fossil fuels cannot lead very much farther before a new path must take over.
+We now understand that the path human civilization has traveled to this pointa path paved by fossil fuels cannot lead very much farther before a new path must take over.
 One distinct possibility is a trek back toward a low-tech existence, but most people would consider such a development to be a failure.
 What would success look like, then?

 Sec.
 D.5 (p.
 404) in the Appendices takes a look at the big picture of long-term human success, but for present purposes we will focus on the critical issue of energy: where could we get enough energy to replace the prodigious one-time gift of fossil fuels?